 How does Indela contribute to the digital rights ecosystem?

 Indela provides support with financing, consultancy services, and access to networks.

 When does the second open call starts?

-The second open call will open on March 4, 2020 and close on April 30, 2020.
-The dates for future open calls have not yet been established.
+The second call opened on March 4, 2020 and closed on April 30, 2020.
+The dates for future open calls have not been established yet.